haxted/TastyTextWM/README.md

-# TastyTextWM
+# TCWM

-A text-mode WM for TastyCrepeOS
+A WM for TastyCrepeOS.

 ## THIS PROJECT IS NOT IN DEVELOPMENT YET.